As parents, we want our children to have all the opportunity in the world. Opportunity begins with a great education.

 You’ll receive an email from me welcoming you to the series.

-On January 21st, the 4-part sessions will be released, and you will receive an email entitled “What It Really Takes to Be Ready for College is LIVE”.
+Log on and have immediate access to the first sessions included in “What It Really Takes to Be Ready for College” .
 Each of the sessions will include a downloadable PDF with key takeaways and an audio file in the event you’d like to listen to the interviews on your way to work.

 **Note: Each participating student will receive 10% of the series proceeds.